 M16.
-EA ATING DISORDERS SERVICES B. EATING DISORDER PSYCHOLOGICAL TREATMENT SERVICES PROVIDED BY ELIGIBLE PSYCHOLOGISTS (f) the service is at least 20 minutes but less than 50 minutes inutes in duration.
-(See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to Fee: \$71.80 Benefit: 85% = \$61.05 Extended Medicare Safety Net Cap: \$215.40 this Category) Eating disorder psychological treatment service provided consulting rooms by an eligible psychologist if: to an eligible patient at a place other than (a) the service is recommended in the patient's eating d isorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; a nd (c) the service is provided to the person individually an d in person; and (d) the service is at least 20 minutes but less than 50 mi nutes in duration.
-82362 (See para MN.16.1, MN.16.3 of explanatory notes to this Categor Fee: \$97.70 Benefit: 85% = \$83.05 Extended Medicare Safety Net Cap: \$293.10 ory) Eating disorder psychological treatment service provided eligible psychologist if: to an eligible patient in consulting rooms by an (a) the service is recommended in the patient's eating d lisorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; a nd (c) the service is provided to the person individually an d in person; and (d) the service is at least 50 minutes in duration.
-82363 (See para MN.16.1, MN.16.3 of explanatory notes to this Categor Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 ory) Eating disorder psychological treatment service provided psychologist if: to an eligible patient by an eligible (a) the service is recommended in the patient's eating d lisorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; a nd (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible are a; and (e) the patient is, at the time of the attendance, at least 1 15 kilometres by road from the psychologist; 82364 and (f) the service is at least 50 minutes in duration.
+EA ATING DISORDERS SERVICES ELIGIBLE PSYCHOLOGISTS (f) the service is at least 20 minutes but less than 50 minutes in duration.
+(See para MN.16.1, MN.16.3, MN.16.4 of explanatory not Fee: \$71.80 Benefit: 85% = \$61.05 Extended Medicare Safety Net Cap: \$215.40 tes to this Category) Eating disorder psychological treatment service prov consulting rooms by an eligible psychologist if: rided to an eligible patient at a place other than (a) the service is recommended in the patient's ear ing disorder treatment and management plan; and (b) the person is not an admitted patient of a hosp ital; and (c) the service is provided to the person individual lly and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
+82362 (See para MN.16.1, MN.16.3 of explanatory notes to this Fee: \$97.70 Benefit: 85% = \$83.05 Extended Medicare Safety Net Cap: \$293.10 Category) Eating disorder psychological treatment service proveligible psychologist if: ided to an eligible patient in consulting rooms by an (a) the service is recommended in the patient's ear ing disorder treatment and management plan; and (b) the person is not an admitted patient of a hospit ital; and (c) the service is provided to the person individual lly and in person; and (d) the service is at least 50 minutes in duration.
+82363 (See para MN.16.1, MN.16.3 of explanatory notes to this Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 Category) Eating disorder psychological treatment service prov psychologist if: vided to an eligible patient by an eligible (a) the service is recommended in the patient's early ing disorder treatment and management plan; and (b) the person is not an admitted patient of a hospit ital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible e area; and east 15 kilometres by road from the psychologist; 82364 and (f) the service is at least 50 minutes in duration.